Maruful Haque

-Maruful Haque (মারুফুল হক) is a Bangladeshi professional football coach and former player, who is currently the head coach of Sheikh Jamal DC.
+Maruful Haque (মারুফুল হক) is a Bangladeshi professional football coach and former player, who is currently serving as the head coach of Bangladesh Premier League club Abahani Limited Dhaka.

 He is the first-ever South Asian to get a UEFA A license in 2015.
+He is also one of the first Bangladeshi coaches to obtain AFC Pro-Diploma.

 Early stage

-Maruful's roots lie in Gafargaon of Mymensingh.
+Maruful's roots lie in Gafargaon Upzila of Mymensingh.
 He had interests in all kinds of sports in his youth.
 He played 1st division kabaddi with Zurine Janata Club.
 He had an offer from 1st division basketball club Dhaka Panthers.
-Sonali Bank wanted him on its hockey team and BJMC offered him in athletics and 400 meters javelin.
+Sonali Bank wanted him on its hockey team and BJMC pursued him for athletics and 400 meters javelin.
 However, he chose football for his professional career.
-Maruful played in Dhaka League for Bangladesh Boys’ Club in 1992–1994.
+Maruful played in Dhaka Premier League for Bangladesh Boys Club in 1992–1994.
 He was called up for the preliminary squad of the Bangladesh U19 team.
 He regularly featured for his Zilla football team.
 He completed his degree from Mymensingh Ananda Mohan College.
 He earned a BPED from Dhaka Physical Education College in 1993.
 A year later, Bangladesh University of Engineering and Technology (BUET) hired him as its physical instructor.

-He had his first experience with coaching when he lived the double role of being a footballer-cum-coach in Mymensingh Mohammedan.
-He took part in a five-day coaching course organized by FIFA.
-Impressed with Maruful's ability, German coach Walter Fizy asked former Bangladesh legend Rahim to motivate Maruful in gaining higher coaching licenses.

 Coaching career

-Maruful Haque started his coaching career as an assistant coach of Badda Jagarani Sangsad in 2001.
-In the meantime, he also used to coach different Bangladesh Army football teams.
-Although he started his professional career as a game & sports instructor in the Physical Education Department of BUET.
-Since August 1994, he has been coaching and organizing their sports & athletics.
-Currently, he is the Asst.
-Director of Physical Education Department of BUET.
-Under his assistance, Badda Jagarani Sangsad became champion in the First Division of the concurrent league system.
-In 2008, he made his professional coaching career debut as the head coach of Dhaka Mohammedan.
+Maruful Haque started his coaching career with Mymensingh Mohammedan in 1995 as a coach-cum-player.
+Eventually, he took part in a five-day coaching course organized by FIFA.
+Impressed with Maruful's ability, German coach Walter Fizy asked Bangladesh's legendary coach Abdur Rahim to motivate Maruful to gain higher coaching licenses.
+He went on to become the assistant coach of Badda Jagoroni Sangsad in 2001.
+Under his assistance, Badda Jagoroni became runners-up of the First Division in both 2001 and 2004–05.
+In the meantime, he also coached different sections of the Bangladesh Army Football Team.
+He began his professional career as a game and sports instructor in the Physical Education Department of BUET in August 1994, where he has been coaching and organizing sports.
+He also served as the assistant director of the department.

-Dhaka Mohammedan
+Mohammedan SC

-Maruful got a big break in 2008 when Dhaka Mohammedan team management appointed him as the head coach of the traditional giant.
-Maruful caught their attention in a tournament organized by them where Maruful's Badda reached the semis.
+Maruful got his big break in 2008 when Mohammedan SC team management appointed him as the head coach of the traditional giant.
+Maruful caught their attention during the Victory Day Football Tournament, organized by the club, where Maruful's Badda reached the semis and also defeated Dhaka Abahani in the group-stages.
+He led the club to the Federation Cup title in both 2008 and 2009.
+His biggest achievement during his tenure at the club was the triumph in the 2009 Super Cup.
+Although, he resigned a month before the 2009–10 season concluded, Mohammedan finished the season as unbeaten runners-up.

-He led the club to win Federation Cup in both season.
-In 2009 his club won the title of Super Cup as Maruf consider this title as his biggest achievement till now.
-Dhaka Mohammedan become runners-up in both two season of Bangladesh Premier League under his guidance.
-Surprisingly in his next season, team was unbeaten in the whole league but still have to satisfied with the runners-up position.

 Muktijoddha Sangsad

-In 2010, he joined another giant of Bangladesh football, Muktijoddha Sangsad KS.

-He helped the club to become runners-up in the league as it was his only season in that club.
+In August 2010, he joined another giant of Bangladesh football, Muktijoddha Sangsad KS.
+Under his guidance the Freedom Fighters finished runners-up in the 2010–11 Bangladesh League, finishing the season only a point behind champions Sheikh Jamal Dhanmondi Club, in what was his only season with the club.